RollinBrant/FamilyWebsite/content/_index.md

  Wilfrid's return from the field hospital coincided with the 5th's return to the exact same front-line trenches of the Ypres salient around Hill 60.
 They were subjected to both daily and nightly shelling as the German's started gearing up for the all-out pounding of the upcoming major offensive called the Battle of Mount Sorrel (June 2 -- 13).

  The German's strategy behind the Mount Sorrel offensive was twofold: to regain some of strategically important high-ground of the salient that had been previously lost, and to draw troops away from the Somme, where allied troops had been gathering for the past few weeks, by keeping them pinned down in Ypres.
-The Germans planned an all-out assault to be carried out by the Royal Wurttemberg Corps in an attack on the peaks of Mount Sorrel, Hill 62 and Hill 61.
+The Germans planned an all out assault to be carried out by the Royal Wurttemberg Corps in an attack on the peaks of Mount Sorrel, Hill 62 and Hill 61.

  Of course, "peak" is a relative term.
 Like most of Belgium, the area around Ypres is extremely flat, so occupying any degree of higher ground provides a huge observational and strategic advantage.
 Mount Sorrel is, in fact, only 30 metres high.